All Episodes

 I cannot tell you what it is.

-I cannot make any definitive statements.
+I cannot make any thoughts, David.

-I have a hunch that this does have something to do with the whole gamut of strange things that we have been observing over the past 50 years.
+I have a hunch that this does have something to do with the whole gamut of strange things that we have been observing over the past 50 years, from UFOs to close encounters to crop circles and any number of other different anomalous things that appear to be an attempt on the part of an intelligence that is very,

-From UFOs to close encounters to crop circles and any number of other different anomalous things that appear to be an attempt on the part of an intelligence that is very, very different from ours in many respects to communicate with us and to make us aware of its presence.
+very different from ours in many respects to communicate with us and to make us aware of its presence.

 All right, Whitley, hold it right there.